Dharshini-G07/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1.Load the Iris Dataset
+1.Load dataset: Load the Iris dataset using load_iris().

-2.Create a DataFrame from the Dataset

-3.Add Target Labels to the DataFrame

-4.Split Data into Features (X) and Target (y)

-5.Split Data into Training and Testing Sets

-6.Initialize the SGDClassifier Model

-7.Train the Model on Training Data

-8.Make Predictions on Test Data

-9.Evaluate Accuracy of Predictions

-10.Generate and Display Confusion Matrix

-11.Generate and Display Classification Report
+2.Create DataFrame: Convert the dataset into a pandas DataFrame.

+3.Split features and target: Separate features (X) and target (y) from the DataFrame.

+4.Split data into training and testing sets: Use train_test_split() to split the data into training and test sets.

+5.Initialize SGDClassifier: Instantiate an SGDClassifier() with appropriate parameters.

+6.Train the model: Fit the model on the training data using sgd_clf.fit().

+7.Make predictions: Predict the target values on the test data using sgd_clf.predict().

+8.Calculate accuracy: Evaluate the model's accuracy using accuracy_score().

+9.Confusion matrix: Compute the confusion matrix using confusion_matrix().

+10.Generate classification report: Generate a classification report with classification_report().
 ## Program:
 ```
 /*